 The work has the intimacy of a manger scene, the unorthodox vantage point of a Baroque painting, but a subject matter that is firmly planted in its contemporary context.
 Replacing the classical figure of heroic or Biblical significant was an orrery – a mechanical model of the solar system and at its center sits a lamp illuminating the faces of it’s audience.
 The sense of wonder and awe directed towards this scientific instrument was a clear break from the past as well as an endorsement for the grand new possibilities offered by knowledge gained through science.

 In 2012, Wright’s pivotal work was paid homage by Ridley Scott in Prometheus, the director’s first return to the science-fiction genre in over 30 years.
-The orrery scene is an awe-inspiring and humbling tribute to A Philosopher… experienced through David, the android character that seeks the means to attain free will.
+The orrery scene is an awe-inspiring and ominous tribute to A Philosopher… experienced through David, the android character.

 The Orrery Scene from Prometheus (2012):